Vtekickedinyo/sway.config/README.md

 I'll be back to touch more on this, maybe a better way of doing things exist? 💭

 ## Want to skip manually opening your config file?
- ▫️This shortcut is opened via super-d named sway config that gracefully closes the window when you close the editor.
+ ▫️This shortcut is opened via super-d drun named sway config directly into nano text editor that gracefully closes the window when you close the editor.
 This config 'super-d sway' brings up the shortcut. 🐧
  ### ◽Download & mv [swayconf.desktop](https://github.com/Vtekickedinyo/sway.config/raw/refs/heads/main/swayconf.desktop) into
 ```
 ~/.local/share/applications/